nikossoftwaredev/pump-fun-micro-buys/README.md

-# MicroPump Bot for Telegram 🚀 [Website](https://micro-pump-bot.netlify.app)
+# MicroPump Bot for Telegram 🚀 [Website](https://micropump.fun/)

 ![Logo](public/images/logo.webp)

 Hello everyone!
-I'm excited to introduce the **MicroPump Bot**, a Telegram bot designed to boost your token's visibility by increasing its volume during pump events on [pump.fun](https://pump.fun/board).
-This bot is secure, user-friendly, and crafted to give your token the prominence it deserves.
-Give it a try today! 🌟
+I'm excited to introduce the **MicroPump Bot**, a Telegram bot designed to boost your token's visibility by increasing its volume on [pump.fun](https://pump.fun/board).Make your tokens trend on pump.fun.
+Enjoy the cheapest and most efficient micro pump bot.

 ## 🔗 Bot Link